elliotgrin/CyclePlay/README.md

 # CyclePlay
 Simple cycle two-songs player using crossfade.
-Crossfade duration is sewn into the program and is equal to ten seconds.
+Crossfade duration is sewn into the program and equal to ten seconds.